 With this speech, people were encouraged and they stood up for their rights.
 The speech also brought some reform in its wake like Civil Rights Act and Voting Rights Act.

 On March 29, 1968, Martin Luther King went to Memphis to support of the black sanitary public works employees.
-Tomorrow, King were shot on the motel's second-floor balcony by James Earl Ray.
+The following day, King was shot on the motel's second-floor balcony by James Earl Ray.
 However, he was not forgotten.
 Martin Luther King, Jr. Day was established as a U.S. federal holiday in 1986.

 Methods